Sustainability begins at home: Showcasing water efficiency

 In India, Alfa Laval has achieved its targets to recycle all wastewater, collect rainwater and bring liquid discharges to zero at its Pune facility with the installation of a new wastewater treatment plant using Alfa Laval’s own technology.

-DATE 2024-06-12The plant, which has capacity to treats 90m3 of wastewater per day, was installed and commissioned in 2021 and incorporates a membrane bioreactor (MBR) at the heart of the process and an ALDEC G3 decanter, which has replaced the traditional sludge drying beds used for dewatering.
+DATE 2024-06-12The plant, which has capacity to treats 90m3 of wastewater per day, was installed and commissioned in 2021 and incorporates a membrane bioreactor (MBR) at the heart of the process and an Aldec G3 decanter, which has replaced the traditional sludge drying beds used for dewatering.

 “Sustainability is at the core of our business principles and saving water is essential,” explains Subhasis Das, Managing Director of Alfa Laval India.
 “We believe that sustainability begins at home and with this goal in mind and the aim of achieving zero liquid discharge, we have built a new wastewater treatment plant.”